 - The perfect introduction to northeast Victoria’s mountains, farmland, history, gourmet produce and wines

-- The entire rail trail is sealed, and mostly flat apart from the Everton to Beechworth section
+- The entire rail trail is sealed and mostly flat, apart from the Everton to Yackandandah section

-- Short side trips to Eldorado, Milawa, Lake Buffalo, Mt Buffalo, Stanley and Wandiligong
+- Eldorado, Lake Buffalo, Mt Buffalo, Stanley and Wandiligong

 - Renowned Rutherglen winery region

-The Murray to Mountains Trail consists of three trails:
+The Murray to Mountains Rail Trail has three components:

-- The Mountain section from Wangaratta to Bright and Beechworth is 97 km long and follows the picturesque Ovens Valley, which produces hops, berries, nuts and grapes
+- The Mountain section from Wangaratta to Bright and Beechworth is 97km and follows the picturesque Ovens Valley, which produces hops, berries, nuts and grapes

-- The Murray section from Rutherglen to Wahgunyah is 9 km long across this famous wine-producing area
+- The Murray section from Rutherglen to Wahgunyah is a 9km trip across this famous wine-producing area

-- The Heritage section from Wangaratta to Oxley is 9 km long, basically flat and crosses farmland as it heads toward the gourmet region of Milawa
+- The Heritage section from Wangaratta to Oxley is 9km, basically flat and crosses farmland as it heads toward the gourmet region of Milawa

-The rail line to Bright left the main Melbourne to Albury line at Bowser.
-A network of pathways, levee banks and disused roads is now used to reach Bowser.
+The branch line to Bright left the main Melbourne-to-Albury line at Bowser.
+A network of paths, levee banks and disused roads is now used to reach Bowser from Wangaratta.

-- Follow the signs from Wangaratta Station to the trailhead at Apex Park next to the Ovens River
+- Follow the signs from Wangaratta Station to the trailhead at Apex Park, across the Ovens River

-- From the park, a pathway runs beneath the road and on to a flood levee bank before paralleling the Wangaratta to Bowser road, which has the first of several rest areas with a steam locomotive theme.
+- From the park, a pathway runs beneath the road and onto a levee bank before paralleling the Wangaratta to Bowser road, which has the first of several rest areas with a steam locomotive theme.

 - The trail now crosses flat farmland with distant views of the Everton Hills

-- It’s also a junction for the trail to Beechworth heads off to the left; Myrtleford and Bright are to the right
+- It’s also a junction for the trail to Yackandandah, which heads off to the left; Myrtleford and Bright are to the right

-At the Wangaratta-Eldorado road, cyclists can make an on-road diversion to the impressive Cock’s dredge at Eldorado, returning to the trail on the Eldorado-Tarrawingee road (18 km round trip).
+At the Wangaratta-Eldorado road, cyclists can make an on-road diversion to the impressive Cock’s dredge at Eldorado, returning to the trail using the Eldorado-Tarrawingee road (18km round trip).